What is gynecomastia?

 Gynecomastia can be treated in a number of ways, depending on the underlying cause and shape of the condition.

-- Plastic surgery: When gynecomastia is significant, or when other treatments have proved ineffective, plastic surgery becomes a preferred option.
+- Plastic surgery: when gynecomastia is significant, or when other treatments have proved ineffective, plastic surgery becomes a preferred option.
 Two main surgical techniques are used:

 - Lipoaspiration: indicated when gynecomastia is predominantly fatty.
 A fine cannula is inserted to aspirate excess fat, leaving a minimal scar.